rickgbw/hyperterm-overlay/README.md

 ### unique
 - Value: true or false
 - Default: false
-- Makes HyperTerm Overlay the unique window of HyperTerm.
+- Makes HyperTerm Overlay the unique window of Hyper.app.
 Any other window will be removed.

 ## Licence